-At the medium-hardware assurance level, a Certificate holder ceasing its relationship with an organization that sponsored the certificate shall, prior to departure, surrender to the organization (through any accountable mechanism) all cryptographic hardware tokens that were issued by or on behalf of the sponsoring organization.
+At the medium-hardware assurance level, a Certificate holder ceasing its relationship with Lockheed Martin shall, prior to departure, surrender to Lockheed Martin (through any accountable mechanism) all cryptographic hardware tokens that were issued by or on behalf of Lockheed Martin.
 The token shall be zeroized or destroyed promptly upon surrender and shall be protected from malicious use between surrender and zeroization or destruction.

-If a Certificate holder leaves an organization and the hardware tokens cannot be obtained from the Certificate holder, then all Certificate holder certificates associated with the unretrieved tokens shall be immediately revoked for the reason of key compromise.
+If a Certificate holder leaves Lockheed Martin and the hardware tokens cannot be obtained from the Certificate holder, then all Certificate holder certificates associated with the unretrieved tokens shall be immediately revoked for the reason of key compromise.